 - In Oswald’s notes for his 2001 Plunderphonics compilation, he calls Schambach “Brother Shambock.”

 - In the interview cited in the note above, Adams discusses (at 4:14) Burroughs’s influence and his “sort of setting” of a final passage of Soft Machine.
-Oswald discusses Burrows on his website and provides 8 tracks from the work.
+Oswald discusses Burrows on his website [currently available only as an archive] and provides 8 tracks from the work.

 - All quotes by Oswald are from liner notes of the Plunderphonics 69/96 CD box set, Seeland 515, ƒony 069/96 (2000).